bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/overloading.md

 #### Decorators

-[Decorators](https://github.com/tc39/proposal-decorators/) (Stage 2) could be used for a more ergonomic way to define operator overloading, as described in a previous version of this README.
+[[Decorators]] (Stage 2) could be used for a more ergonomic way to define operator overloading, as described in a previous version of this README.
 However, the decorators proposal is not yet stable, with changes still being discussed, so it's a bit early to propose a concrete decorator syntax for operator overloading.

 #### BigInt and BigDecimal

-[BigInt](https://github.com/tc39/proposal-bigint/) (Stage 4) provides definitions for how operators work on just one new type, representing arbitrary-precision integers.
-[BigDecimal](https://github.com/littledan/proposal-bigdecimal) (Stage 0) represents another, for arbitrary-precision decimals.
+[[Bigint]] (Stage 4) provides definitions for how operators work on just one new type, representing arbitrary-precision integers. [[Decimal]] (Stage 0) represents another, for arbitrary-precision decimals.
 This proposal generalizes that to types defined in JavaScript.

 #### Records and Tuples

-[Records and Tuples](https://github.com/tc39/proposal-record-tuple) (Stage 1) provides a deeply immutable compound primitive notion, superficially analogous to Objects and Arrays, with value semantics.
+[[Record-tuple]] (Stage 1) provides a deeply immutable compound primitive notion, superficially analogous to Objects and Arrays, with value semantics.

 If either operator overloading and records and tuples advances past Stage 1, then a next step for the other proposal would be to define semantics for the two features to be used together.
 One possibility is that for the return value of `Operators` to have a method that would take a Record or Tuple and return a new one with operators overloaded (details TBD).

 #### Typed Objects and Value Types

-[Typed Objects](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md) is a proposal for efficient, fixed-shape objects.
+[[Typed-objects-new]] is a proposal for efficient, fixed-shape objects.

 Value Types is an idea in TC39 about user-definable primitive types.
 At some points in the past, it was proposed that operator overloading be tied to value types.